openwashdata/cbssuitabilityhaiti/README.md

 Description of the Data.
 When/Where it was collected.
 For how long.

-The package provides access one data set.
+The package provides access to one data set.

 ``` r
 library(cbssuitabilityhaiti)